 ZK rollups would provide two commitments to their transaction or state delta data: the kzg in the blob and some commitment using whatever proof system the ZK rollup uses internally.
 They would use a commitment proof of equivalence protocol, using the point evaluation precompile, to prove that the kzg (which the protocol ensures points to available data) and the ZK rollup’s own commitment refer to the same data.

-The blob gasprice update rule is intended to approximate the formula
+The data gasprice update rule is intended to approximate the formula

-excess_blobs is the total “extra” number of blobs that the chain has accepted relative to the “targeted” number (
+excess_data_gas is the total “extra” amount of data gas that the chain has consumed relative to the “targeted” number (

 Like EIP-1559, it’s a self-correcting formula: as the excess goes higher, the

 data_gasprice increases exponentially, reducing usage and eventually forcing the excess back down.

 X - TARGET_DATA_GAS_PER_BLOCK,